 - Opens meridian channels

-The practice and benefits of Chi Quong in Eastern cultures is ancient and varied, but the goal is still the same – achieve internal health and spiritual balance.
+The practice and benefits of Chi Kung in Eastern cultures is ancient and varied, but the goal is still the same – achieve internal health and spiritual balance.

-At Chong’s Wing Chun and Bak Mei Association, Sifu Chong practices what is called, “Kidney Breathing Returns to Source.”
+At Sacramento Wing Chun and Bak Mei Association, Sifu Chong practices what is called, “Kidney Breathing Returns to Source.”
 The exercises were handed down to Sifu Chong as a closed door student of Grand Master Pan Nam in Fushan.
-This form of Chi Quong is a hard style with focus on the strengthening of the kidneys.
+This form of Chi Kung is a hard style with focus on the strengthening of the kidneys.
 In Martial Arts and Healing, this organ is considered to be one of the most vital parts of the body.
-Grand Master Pan Nam credits his diligent practice of Chi Quong for his long life.
+Grand Master Pan Nam credits his diligent practice of Chi Kung for his long life.

 Over the last decade, Sifu Chong has dedicated his studies in the area of Thai Massage.
 After exhausting research, Sifu Chong chose a therapy which complemented his Martial Arts style as well as his personal commitment to healing-acupressure massage.
-Sifu Chong for the past several years has gone to Thailand to become certified in Thai Massage which covers:
+Sifu Chong has gone to Thailand to become certified in Thai Massage which covers:

 - Therapeutic Massage